Hopsin: Acting career

 Hopsin got his start in entertainment appearing as a background extra in movies and Disney Channel TV shows such as John Tucker Must Die, Even Stevens, Lizzie McGuire, Cold Case, Malcolm in the Middle and Gilmore Girls among many others.
 His most notable work was on That's So Raven, which he worked on for several years, starting when he was 15.
 In the entire course of his appearances he only had a speaking part a single time.
 He also made an appearance in the 2009 film Fame as a rapper.
 In 2015, Hopsin co-starred in the second season of the TV drama series Murder in the First.

 Public image

 In 2004, Hopsin began wearing colored eye contacts in appearances in interviews, music videos, and performances.
 He stated that he used the contacts to give himself a memorable appearance and differentiate himself from other African American rappers.

 Hopsin is against drug and alcohol usage, and has criticized how mainstream entertainers promote usage of drugs and alcohol to youth.
 In some of his tracks, such as "Nocturnal Rainbows", he emphasizes his dislike for drugs (most notably crystal meth) and the irreversible damage they are capable of.
 Hopsin has stated that he tries to be a hip hop musician who can instill positive influences in people who listen to his music.
-He follows a straight edge lifestyle, and has claimed to have never drunk, taken recreational drugs, or smoked.
+He follows a straight edge lifestyle, and has claimed to have never drank alcohol, taken recreational drugs, or smoked.